neverendingqs/serverless-dotenv-plugin/README.md

 `env` variables will get resolved before this plugin is initialized.
 This means `env` variables inside `serverless.yml` can **no longer** rely on this plugin to load them from dotenv files.
 See [serverless/serverless#8364](https://github.com/serverless/serverless/issues/8364) for more details on the changes made to the Serverless Framework variables engine.

 The [Serverless Framework has basic `dotenv` support built-in](https://www.serverless.com/framework/docs/environment-variables/).
 For support with more complicated workflows with `dotenv`, see [`serverless-dotenv-example`](https://github.com/neverendingqs/serverless-dotenv-example) for details.

+You can continue to use this plugin to automatically load environment variables into all your functions using `dotenv`.

 ### Why doesn't the `basePath` or `path` options support Serverless variables?